 Please contact your software supplier if you are in any doubt about whether your herd recording computer program is BREEDPLAN compatible and/or if you require any assistance submitting your performance to BREEDPLAN using this method.

-- The web services area offered on some Breed Society/Association websites
+- The web services area offered on some breed society websites

-In a similar way to completing online calf registrations, some Breed Societies and Associations offer the ability for beef producers to submit performance data to BREEDPLAN via the online web services area on their websites.
+In a similar way to completing online calf registrations, some breed societies offer the ability for beef producers to submit performance data to BREEDPLAN via the online web services area on their websites.
 Using this online web services area, beef producers can fill in the performance information for an individual animal and submit this electronically to BREEDPLAN.
-If you are unsure whether this option is available to you, please check with your Breed Society/Association, or with staff at your BREEDPLAN processing centre.
+If you are unsure whether this option is available to you, please check with your breed society, or with staff at your BREEDPLAN processing centre.

 What considerations should be made when submitting performance data to BREEDPLAN?